Airborne virus transmission under different weather conditions: Results

 The effects of wind flow in indoor (left panel) and outdoor (right panel) conditions have been demonstrated in Fig.~\ref{fg2a}.
-The left panel shows the results for flow profile described above for various values of $u_0$, say, in a room of size 5 metre.
-The right panel indicates the results for different wind flow velocities of constant values (independent of space coordinate), say, an open air.
-It is clearly observed that the wind velocity for given temperature, relative humidity and ejection velocity affects the results substantially when the wind velocity is larger than the terminal velocity discussed above.
-The droplet released by an infected individual can travel a distance much larger than the prescribed 2 meters separation if the wind velocity is large.
+The left panel shows the results for flow profile mentioned above for various values of $u_0$ in a room of size 5 metre (which sets the value of $x_{\text{max}}$).
+The right panel indicates the results for different wind flow with constant speed (independent of space coordinate) in an open air, say.
+It is clearly observed that the wind flow substantially affects the distance traveled by the droplets.
+We find that a droplet of radius 100 $\mu$m ejected with a velocity 21 m/s traverses a distance of 3.6 meter (for velocity profile mentioned above with $u_0=2$ m/s) and as large as 7.4 meter for constant velocity of magnitude 2 m/s at $T=20^\circ$C and $\textrm{RH}=60\%$.
+This indicates that the droplet released by an infected individual can travel distances much larger than prescribed 2 meters if the wind velocity is large.

-In Fig~\ref{fg3}, we have displayed the variation of the maximum horizontal distance traveled by droplets as a function of its radius for different relative humidity.
-We have checked that in still air bigger droplets travel larger distance for the same initial ejection velocity due to the effect of inertia.
-The droplets of small and intermediate sizes are strongly influenced by the $RH$.
-We notice mild effects of flow and RH on larger droplets.
-However, the droplets with intermediate radii are influenced the most due to variation in RH and flow mainly due to their longer life time in air than the smaller droplets which are subjected to quick evaporation at lower $RH$.
-It is also clear that the prevention of mass loss in absence to evaporation allows small droplets to travel longer distance.
+In Fig~\ref{fg3}, we have displayed the variation of the maximum horizontal distance traveled by droplets as a function of radius at different $\textrm{RH}$.
+The droplets of small and intermediate sizes are strongly influenced by the $\textrm{RH}$.
+We notice mild effects of flow (for small $u_0$) and $\textrm{RH}$ on bigger droplets.
+However, the droplets with intermediate radii are influenced the most due to variation in $\textrm{RH}$ and flow mainly due to their longer life time (from ejection to the formation of aerosol of size $2 \mu$m) in the air than the smaller droplets which are subjected to quick evaporation.